 Did you know that there are several benefits to owning real estate as an individual?

-- Tax Benefits. — From writing off expenses associated with your rental properties, to leveraging the power of depreciation, there are several tax benefits that can be enjoyed when you own investment properties as an individual.
-With the new real estate laws, you can also enjoy pass-through deductions, 100 percent bonus depreciation, and use a 1031 Exchange coupled with a Section 121 to potentially avoid all real estate taxes when sell a buy and hold investment property.
+- Tax Benefits.
+From writing off expenses associated with your rental properties to leveraging the power of depreciation, there are several tax benefits that can be enjoyed when you own investment properties as an individual.
+With the new real estate laws, you can also enjoy pass-through deductions, 100 percent bonus depreciation, and use a 1031 Exchange coupled with a Section 121 to potentially avoid all real estate taxes when selling a buy-and-hold investment property.

 5 Benefits of Investing in a Real Estate Fund